newbie71/BarBot/3D Printed Parts/README.md

 # Naomi Wu's BarBot
 An Automated Bartender powered by Arduino

-All parts can be printed in PLA at 2mm layer height, 30% infill.
+All parts can be printed in PETG at 0.2mm layer height, 30% infill.

 ## Additional 3D Files Required: